Monticello Bootcamp Program

 The Monticello Bootcamp Program was started in Fall of 2015 as an effort to get business development into downtown Monticello.
-The program was loosely based off a similar program in Marion, Virginia, and developed to provide a snapshot to small business owners of integral parts in running a business- areas that aren't necessarily on the radar and often get overshadowed by the excitement of opening a business.
+The program was developed to provide a snapshot to small business owners of integral parts in running a business- areas that aren't necessarily on the radar and often get overshadowed by the excitement of opening a business.

-What happened was, in fact, a completely unexpected, but glorious result.
-Businesses did start up and locate in downtown, but only a few as a result of this program.
+What ended up happening was a completely unexpected, but even better result.
+Businesses did start up and locate in downtown, but only a small percentage opened initially as a direct result of this program.
 More importantly, Monticello became a center for information for entrepreneurs in the region and a place for small business owners and fans to network.
 A "sandbox" so to speak, for people with the common goal and desire to grow and thrive in their own small businesses.
 The entrepreneurial growth was fostered and the community created.

 About the Bootcamp Program...

 Statistics show that most business growth in any community occurs in smaller businesses.
-Statistics also show that most business failures are a result of the lack of business planning.
+Statistics also show that business failures are a result of the lack of business planning (financial, succession, marketing, etc.).
 The Monticello Bootcamp program walks participants through individual components of business planning, with the idea of making smarter and stronger business owners.
 Some may get decide against starting their own business, and some may decide now isn't their time to open- that's ok.
 The true benefit of the program is the network that is cultivated within the entrepreneurs that have participated.
 The idea is to create stronger and smarter businesses and help individuals realize if and when they can pull the trigger on opening their dream.
 Where the business is located isn't important to the program- there's enough information to share!

-The program runs in the spring and fall for five weeks.
-Classes meet from 6 to 9pm on Tuesday evenings at the Livingston Center, 224 E. Livingston Street, Monticello.
+The program typically runs in the spring and fall for five weeks.
+Classes meet from 6 to 9pm on Tuesday evenings at the Monticello Municipal Building, 210 N. Hamilton Street, Monticello.
 Course books are provided, speakers are engaging, snacks are encouraged, and thoughts are provoked.
 Participants discover competition is a great thing, entrepreneurs are all different, and there is a huge network of people just like them to interact with.
 Classes are free for everyone and open to anyone.

 The Bootcamp Grant